OpenJobDescription/openjd-specifications/rfcs/0005-expression-language.md

 ##### ScriptTemplate Extension

 When `let` appears in a `ScriptTemplate`, bindings are evaluated once per task (or once per environment action).
-The bound names are available in `actions` and can reference `Task.Param`:
+The bound names are available in `actions` and `embeddedFiles`, and can reference `Task.Param.*` as well as the embedded file path symbols of the same script (`Task.File.*` in a step script, `Env.File.*` in an environment script) — the file path is determined before the bindings are evaluated, even though the file content is evaluated separately:

 ```yaml
 script: